How Does a Christian Vote?

 Christians should not disdain the privilege of voting for their civic officials and magistrates.
 By exercising our vote we show others that we take seriously the blessing God has given us in government.
 The act of voting also evidences our faith in God’s almighty will.
 It is His power that underlies all government.
 It is His will that moves history and shapes events.
 Finally, we participate in the electoral process out of thanksgiving to God for His gift of government.
 Caring Christians vote because they love their country.

 Christians Vote Expecting That God’s Will Be Done

 Knowing this helps us to focus and put our vote into the proper perspective.
-It is easy to get caught up in the euphoric expectation that maybe, just maybe, that next candidate or that next administration will be able to do God’s will in respect to abortion.
+It is easy to get caught up in the euphoric expectation that maybe, just maybe, that next candidate or that next administration will be able to do God’s will with respect to abortion.
 Yet, we need to remind ourselves that this is not a realistic expectation.
 Abortion, like any sin, is a sin of the heart.
 Men’s hearts need to change before society changes.
-Even if government decides to stop this ungodly practice, God did not give government the ability to change hearts.
+Even if the government decides to stop this ungodly practice, God did not give the government the ability to change hearts.
 That power He has given to the church and the church alone.
-We can, however, pray that someday government will realize that it is in the best interests of its citizens to eliminate the killing of the unborn.
-We as Christians should remind government continually of this.
+We can, however, pray that someday the government will realize that it is in the best interests of its citizens to eliminate the killing of the unborn.
+We as Christians should remind the government continually of this.
 Voting is one way of serving our country by acting as its loving conscience.
 Regardless, when we vote we must always recognize that whatever the outcome of the election, God’s will is being done.

 Christians Vote Because God Has Called Us to Act